WalletScrutiny/WalletScrutinyCom/_hardware/bitfreezer.md

 ## Verdict

 All indications point to a discontinued product.

+Moreover, the promotional material shows no screen or buttons, so this product at best was blindly signing whatever an app asked it to sign.